Asana

 • Deep integration with the Zoho ecosystem (CRM, Books, Invoice)

-Limitations: Interface feels basic compared to modern PM tools.
+Limitations: Interface feels basic.
 Limited customization options.
 Fewer third-party integrations outside the Zoho ecosystem.

 Pricing: Free for up to 3 users.
 Premium at $4/user/month.
 Enterprise at $9/user/month.